- All undergraduate students must apply via OneApp. Applications open September 20, 2023.

 - Available to students with more than 60 credits and who do not plan to attend law school.

-- Undergraduate with a major or minor in sociology, agriculture & society or criminal justice.
+- Undergraduate with a major or minor in sociology, agricultural and rural policy studies (Ag Policy) or criminal justice.

 - Papers judged on quality of writing and soundness of sociological theory.

-- Undergraduate and graduate students majoring within any discipline of sociology (sociology, rural sociology, agriculture & society (A&S) or criminal justice).
+- Undergraduate and graduate students majoring within any discipline of sociology (sociology, rural sociology, agricultural and rural policy studies (Ag Policy) or criminal justice).

-- Demonstrates financial need (U.S. citizens must have submitted FAFSA by December 1, 2018 (early priority deadline).
-Undergraduate non-U.S. citizens must have answered the OneApp General Application question or the sociology Apply-To question explaining your family’s financial situation if it presents obstacles to pursuing your degree.
-Graduate non-U.S. citizens must have answered the Qualtrics survey question explaining your family’s financial situation if it presents obstacles to pursuing your degree.).
+- Demonstrates financial need (U.S. citizens must have submitted FAFSA by February 29, 2024 (early priority deadline).
+Graduate and undergraduate non-U.S. citizens must have answered the OneApp General Application question or the department Apply-To question explaining your family’s financial situation if it presents obstacles to pursuing your degree.).

 - 2.5 or above GPA.